kimweber13/repo227-dev/frontend/README.md

 >5.
 Run the project with maven: `npm run dev`

-Now the application is running and available at `http://localhost:5173/` in your browser.
+Now the application is running and usualy available at `http://localhost:5173/` in your browser.
+If it is not the case, please check the console output of the terminal.

 ## User Manual